-What’s slightly odd is that the interface also recognises music MP3 files, but refuses or chooses not to play them.
+What’s slightly odd is that the interface also recognizes music MP3 files, but refuses or chooses not to play them.

 Amazon has a desktop app, designed to work with their Amazon Music service that will play them.
 But, realistically most operating systems will inherently play this file types through the connected folder structure, so it seems mostly pointless to install it.